Facebook Pixel

 Brookbush Institute Logo

-Trainer working with a client doing lunges
+Trainer working with a client performing lunges

 Acute Variables: Sets Per Muscle Group